tomerten/acchamiltoniansandmatrices/README.md

 acchamiltoniansandmatrices
 ==========================

-Collection of Accelerator Physics Hamiltonians and Matrices
+Collection of commonly used Accelerator Physics Hamiltonians and Matrices

 ----
 This package has been created with `Cookiecutter` together with `@tomerten`_'s